 Paper has a way of piling up just minutes after you’ve sorted and filed everything away.
 It’s maddening, and it never seems to end.

-Sounds familiar, right?
-I coached dozens of clients through serious paper purges, and helped them transition to paperless households.
+I coached dozens of clients through serious paper purges and helped them transition to paperless households.
 Going paperless reduces unsightly clutter in your home, and also helps the environment:

-These statistics only provide details about junk mail.
-The statistics don’t provide information about bills, letters, and other types of mail.
+And these statistics only cover junk mail.
+They don’t cover bills, letters, and other types of mail.

 Tips for Going Paperless at Home